 All of Engage in the West Bank’s volunteers travel to and from Hebron using private or shared taxis that pass through checkpoints.

-You will find all the necessary information about how to get to Hebron and Engage in the West Bank with relevant contact information in these four articles:
+You may find all the necessary information about how to get to Hebron, Palestine, in these three articles, along with the rest of this article:

 Tel Aviv Airport Pickups